petercz1/webcomponents_pubsub/README.md

 ```
 this.pubsub.subscribe(this.renderData, 'ChosenPeople', null);
 ```
-The third parameter is to pass data eg
+The third parameter is to pass data eg 'id' - I

 ![](demo.gif)